perladvent/perldotcom/content/article/_pub_2010_08_people-of-perl-6-jonathan-worthington.md

 are now often easily expressible.
-Additionally, the changes in Perl 6 seriously try to address the cultural problems; good software development practices, such as code re-use, should also apply to regexes, and thatâamongst other thingsâis now made easy.
+Additionally, the changes in Perl 6 seriously try to address the cultural problems; good software development practices, such as code re-use, should also apply to regexes, and that—amongst other things—is now made easy.

 **What has surprised you about the process of design?**